Foodtech

 land-use change.

-Lastly, the overconsumption of meat and other animal products, such as cheese, has a strong negative effect on the health of people.
 A recent Nature Food study found out that a dietary shift away from animal-sourced foods could save $7.3 trillion worth of production-related health burdens and ecosystem degradation while curbing carbon emissions.

 Lab-grown

-There’s strong momentum around lab-grown meat, with the United States Department of Agriculture (USDA) approving in ay 2023 the sale of lab-grown meat in the US, in particular, chicken products from UPSIDE Foods and GOOD Meat by Eat Just, Inc.
+There’s strong momentum around lab-grown meat, with the United States Department of Agriculture (USDA) approving in June 2023 the sale of lab-grown meat in the US, in particular, chicken products from UPSIDE Foods and GOOD Meat by Eat Just, Inc.

 This makes the US the second country in the world, after Singapore, to allow the sale of meat grown from animal cells.

 Israel’s Aleph Farms has also applied for regulatory approval to the Swiss Federal Food Safety and Veterinary Office (FSVO) to sell lab-grown meat in Switzerland.
-This could make Switzerland the first European country to approve lab-grown meat.

-Explore 90+ lab-grown alternative protein startups.
+Explore 100+ lab-grown alternative protein startups.

 Target food replacement

-Discover 1600+ alternative protein startups in Dealroom and explore funding trends for alternative protein.
+Discover 1.6K+ alternative protein startups in Dealroom and explore funding trends for alternative protein.

 Pets food

-Many startups are now offering pet food with alternative protein, either plant-based (Wild earth) or insect-based (Tomojo), which offers superior nutritional properties and health outcomes for the pets, while also having reduced emissions & environmental impact.
+• More sustainable pet food (alternative proteins): many startups are now offering pet food with alternative protein, either plant-based (Wild earth) or insect-based (Tomojo), which offers superior nutritional properties and health outcomes for the pets, while also having reduced emissions & environmental impact.

-Discover 1150+ food x pet companies in Dealroom.
+Discover 2.1K+ food x pet companies in Dealroom.

 Partners